PGamingHD/PGamingHD/README.md

 # Hey there, I'm Pontus Karlsson! 👋

-I'm a self taught [`TypeScript`](https://www.typescriptlang.org) and JavaScript developer from Sweden, currently studying to later in life hopefully become a System Engineer.
+I'm a self taught [`TypeScript`](https://www.typescriptlang.org) and JavaScript developer from Sweden, currently studying to later in life hopefully become a Software Developer.

 * ⚡Fun Fact: I actually taught myself how to program by taking on problems myself, learning from solving the issues I come along!
 Also some reasearching like I still do to this day, is the way to go.
-I also studied Game Development before I decided to go for System Engineering instead.
+I also studied Game Development before I decided to go for Software Developer instead.
 * 🤔 I have also worked with other languages before, but I would say I'm mainly familiar with [`TypeScript`](https://www.typescriptlang.org), [`JavaScript`](https://www.javascript.com), [`Kotlin`](https://kotlinlang.org), [`C#`](https://learn.microsoft.com/en-us/dotnet/csharp/) & [`Lua`](https://www.lua.org).

 # 📚 Experience